Acne and the Magic of Essential Oils

 What is acne?

 Acne is a common skin condition that happens when hair follicles under the skin become clogged.
 This is especially common in teenagers and as oil and dead skin cells plug the pores, it often results in the pores getting infected which results in outbreaks of lesions (often called pimples or zits).
-It is not dangerous; however, it can cause scarring.

 What causes acne?